There’s a lot of misunderstandings and ‘un-truths’ about mobile homes and manufactured homes.

 You can also look on the tongue or frame of the home for a stamped number.
 This is the homes serial number.
 It is just like a vehicle’s VIN number and can identify the model and manufacturer.

 My sarcastic response: Yep, that tornado looks around and sees a single mobile or manufactured home sitting off by itself or, even better, a bunch of them together and says to itself “You see that mobile home?
-I’m a gonna get that!” and off it goes to destroy it.
+I’m a gonna get that!” and off it goes.
 It will bypass 89 stick built homes just to get to 1 manufactured home.

 Seriously though, NO!
 There’s no way storms, wind, rain or snow can be attracted to a certain type of home.
 It’s mother nature, she hates us all equally and without prejudiced.